hyperlab/TiMixpanel/android/README.md

 ## Changes
+**0.6**
+- Upgraded Mixpanel SDK to 4.4.1
+- Added support for Surveys and In-App Notifications via the following functions:
+    - `showSurveyIfAvailable()`
 **0.5**
-- Upgraded Mixpnale SDK to 4.4.0
+- Upgraded Mixpanel SDK to 4.4.0
 - Added support for the following functions:
     - `createAlias(String)`
     - `createAliasForId(String, String)`